 This guide will help you navigate through the endless options available.
-We have singled out 5 rain jackets that should cover everyone’s needs, including the Best Overall Rain Jacket, our Editor’s choice, Lightweight and the Best Value options.
+We have singled out a few rain jackets that should cover everyone’s needs, including the Best Overall Rain Jacket, our Editor’s choice, Lightweight and the Best Value options.

 The REI Co-op Drypoint GTX is a lightweight and functional rain jacket that will keep you dry and comfortable as you trek through the outdoors.
 The Drypoint GTX is great value for money and is one of the top jackets in its class.